7 Reasons Why Your Dog Has a Dry Nose and How to Treat It

 If you find yourself asking why’s my dog’s nose dry? it’s worth noting any new changes in your dog’s life.
 Changes within their diet, routine and environment can all impact your dog’s nose dryness.

-As your dog gets older, their age can be a common cause of nose dryness, but a dap of Soft and Smooth Nose and Paw Balm will help to keep it smooth and moist.
+As your dog gets older, their age can be a common cause of nose dryness, but a dap of some moisturizing dog nose balm will help to keep it smooth and moist.

 Self-care is so important, and of course, this extends to our furry friends too!
 This pampering balm is a lovely way to give your pup some TLC and the extra attention will make them tail-waggingly happy too.